 Another motif that Gen-Z cares about is authenticity, which in consumer culture refers to an economy where authenticity is more valuable than perfection.
 Brands and creators who are real and transparent are gaining more trust from consumers, as people seek genuine, relatable content rather than highly curated, polished versions of reality.

-Surendran calls Gen-Z the most authentic generation today and reasons why authenticity is the most important brand trait are that brands should be authentic in their communication when marketing to Gen-Z.
+Surendran calls Gen-Z the most authentic generation today and reasons why authenticity is the most important brand trait and mentions that brands should be authentic in their communication when marketing to Gen-Z.

 In the words of Surendran, “Gen-Z is significantly more authentic than millennials and believes in expressing themselves, laying bare their vulnerabilities and flaws.
 They are looking for brands that are real and authentic too.
 And that means no purpose washing, greenwashing, etc., walking the talk and owning up to mistakes.
 Most brands fail to do that.
 They place themselves on a pedestal, which they need not.